-Although you might think of pumpkins as a fall crop, in Florida we harvest them in the summer.
 Our favorite “winter squash” is called the Seminole Pumpkin.
-This heirloom, Florida native crop is well-adapted to our climate and the accompanying heat, humidity and insect pests.
+This Florida native crop has well-adapted to our climate, the accompanying heat, humidity and insect pests.
 We have saved seeds for several years from our own crop.
 Many different phenotypes exist, with shapes from round to oblong.
 Our Seminole Pumpkins are sweet, moist and orange-fleshed, with a beautiful tan skin.

 Here are two easy recipes that are healthy and satisfying.